 Which vegetables you use in this salmon head stock is mostly about availability.
-Those used in this recipe work great in stocks, are widely available, and are cheap.
+Those used in this recipe work great in stocks, are widely available and are cheap.
 Feel free to use other vegetables as well.
-Fennel is a favorite of mine for stocks, though it is harder to find and a little expensive.
+Fennel is a favourite of mine for stocks, especially fish stock, though it is harder to find and a little expensive.
 Corn on the cob works well.
 Also, cobs that have already had the corn kernels removed.
-There is still a lot of flavor to extract.
+There are still a lot of flavours to extract.

 A good practice is to keep vegetable off-cuts in the freezer for your next stock.
-Whenever I cook asparagus, I cut off the woody ends, blanch them for a few seconds in boiling water, then freeze for use in a future stock.
+Whenever I cook asparagus, I cut off the woody ends, blanch them for a few seconds in boiling water, then freeze them for use in a future stock.
 The de-kernelled corn cobs is another example, as are inedible mushroom stalks.

 Not all vegetables will make a positive contribution to this salmon head stock.
 I would avoid using cabbage, cauliflower, brussel sprouts, or anything bitter.